dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

    quotation marks so it will not be misinterpreted as a list of items.

 The number of level items must be equal in each list for a given comparison.
-If you define separate names for a forecast and observation, you will need to define separate levels for both even if they are equivalent.
-For example, setting FCST_VAR1_NAME, FCST_VAR1_LEVELS, and OBS_VAR1_NAME, but not setting OBS_VAR1_LEVELS will result in an error.
+If separate names for a forecast and observation are defined, separate levels must be defined for each even if they are equivalent.
+For example,
+setting FCST_VAR1_NAME, FCST_VAR1_LEVELS, and OBS_VAR1_NAME, but not
+setting OBS_VAR1_LEVELS will result in an error.